SmartlyDressedGames/Unturned-Docs/ItemAsset/GunAsset.md

 ### Recoil

 **Recoil_Aim** *float*: Multiplier on the end value for linear interpolation on recoil when aiming down sights, when a sight attachment that has a `Zoom` value greater than 2 is attached.
-For example, it may be desirable for sniper rifles to use this property say that they have reduced recoil while aiming down a scope.
+For example, it may be desirable for sniper rifles to use this property so that they have reduced recoil while aiming down a scope.
 Defaults to 1.

 **Recoil_Sprint** *float*: Multiplier on camera recoil while sprinting.
 Defaults to 1.25.
 Requires `Can_Aim_During_Sprint true`.